-I was looking for a ragu bolognese in Tom Kerridge’s cookbook Best Ever Dishes and found this interesting lasagna recipe.
+I was looking for a ragu bolognese in Tom Kerridge’s cookbook Best Ever Dishes and found this very interesting lasagna recipe.

 What worked and what didn’t:

 With respect to the oven roasting of the mince, I can really recommend it as it turned out dark brown and crispy without using any added oil.
-To get the same result with a frying pan, you will need a red-hot cast-iron pan and a good glug of oil (and you’ll need to clean your entire stove afterwards…).
+To get the same result with a frying pan, you will need a red-hot cast-iron pan and a good glug of oil (and you’ll need to clean your entire stove area afterward…).
 Using a high walled roasting tin in the oven was enough to prevent a mess in the oven.
 Rinsing the mince in a colander did break down the structure of the meat, but not as much as expected.
 Having a proper go at it with a wooden spoon will have the same result.

 The recipe was generally easy to follow and the measures of ingredients work very well together (with the exception of the Demerara sugar).